 NCERT Solutions for Class 12 Biology Chapter 9 Strategies for Enhancement in Food Production

-Class 12 Biology Chapter 9 NCERT solutions elaborates animal husbandry and its various techniques.
+Class 12 Biology Chapter 9 NCERT solutions elaborate animal husbandry and its various techniques.
 It explains the science behind various practices seen across various industries.
 For instance, biofortification is a process that may help reduce nutritional deficiency diseases across the world.
 However, the latter has also been associated with genetic engineering, which is frowned upon by individuals and organisations worldwide.

 Main concepts of this chapter are as follows: